- Phone number

 Individual and Couples Online and Telephone Counselling

 There are a wide range of reasons why people may decide to seek counselling, that is individual to each person.
 There may be issues or traumas in the past that are in some way effecting you now or there may be present day issues that are having an impact upon your life.
-You may be seeking counselling for bereavement, anger management, depression, anxiety, abuse or relationship issues.
+You may be seeking counselling for bereavement, anger issues, depression, anxiety, abuse or relationship issues.

 Whatever the reason you are seeking counselling, it can be helpful to have someone to talk with that is not going to judge, analyse or tell you what to do.
 My aim as a counsellor is to create a safe space to explore, to help you to a deeper understanding of yourself and assist you in finding your own way forward.